jnsagai/path_planning/README.md

 ## Path Generator

 Based on the current lane as starting point and the goal lane as ending point, a path is create based on a list of widely spaced (x, y) waypoints, evenly spaced at 30m, then the waypoints are interpolated with a spline and filled in with more points that control speed.
+Instead of always generating a new trajectory from scracth for each iteraction, the last waypoints from the previous spline are used in order to always have a smooth transition between the last trajectory and the current one.
+Using this technique the jerk value stays under safety range.
+It was used the [spline C++ tool](http://kluge.in-chemnitz.de/opensource/spline/) for generating the spline trajectory.
+The next image demonstrate a path using this strategy:

+![alt text][image2]

+## Example

+Follows an demonstration of the result of the Behavior Planner and the Trajectory Generator in action:

+![alt text][video1]